 2018 SUMMIT SIGNUPS NOW OPEN 

-Most coaching conferences give you the opportunity to listen, learn, and take in a whole lot of information - which is great.
-This firehose approach can sometimes leave you overwhelmed!
-Sure, you get lots of great information, but you leave without a clear action plan, or the accountability and support to put things in motion.
+Most coaching conferences give you the opportunity to listen, learn, and take in a whole lot of information - which is great...and yet this approach can sometimes leave you overwhelmed - like trying to drink from a firehose!
+You may get a lot of great information, but you leave without a clear action plan, or the accountability and ongoing support to put things in motion.

-Coaching summits help you validate your strengths and the things that you are great at.
-Process your season through writing, sharing with a partner, or simple conversations with other coaches.
-What went well, what didn't go well, and what you want to do differently next year?
-You will establish closer relationships with other coaches that you can connect with throughout the season.
+Coaching summits help you reflect and celebrate your accomplishments.
+Process your season through writing, sharing with a partner, and conversations with other coaches.
+[What went well, what didn't go well, and what you want to do differently next year?]
+Come away with closer relationships with other coaches who you can connect with throughout the season.

-You are encouraged to come early or stay late and take full advantage of your time in the Pacific Northwest.
-You can choose to get massage, go do a float session, take a yoga class, go for a run or hike, or whatever else you like to do to take care of yourself.
+You are encouraged to come a day early or stay late - to take full advantage of your time in the Pacific Northwest.
+You can choose to schedule a massage, go do a float session, take a yoga class, go to the climbing gym, go for a paddle, trail run, hike...or whatever else you like to do to take care of yourself.

 "I could not wait to get to the summit.
 Having had such a great experience last year it was something I had been looking forward to for months.
 I knew I was going to be around great people I could trust and in a beautiful environment.
 I felt it was going to be a breath of fresh air that I was in great need of.
 As I left, I felt refreshed and relaxed with some of my questions and feelings validated and supported.
 I also gained a new perspectives on things.
 Gained valuable insight into some of the issues I struggled with this year and also was able to celebrate with other coaches aspects of our seasons that went well.
 I can tend to look at ways that we can improve for the next season without taking a minute to look at what went well and appreciate that.
 It was a great reminder to enjoy even the small victories."

-- Stacy Busack, Assistant Men's & Women's Swim Coach, University of Pittsburgh
+- Stacy Busack, Assistant Men's & Women's Swim Coach, Oakland University

 After Katie's First Summit: